The B-Team: Raw Tag Team Champions (2018–2020)

 At Survivor Series, The B-Team made up part of Team Raw as they took on Team SmackDown in a 10-on-10 Survivor Series tag team elimination match and Team Raw would go on to lose the match.
 At WrestleMania 35 on April 7, 2019, they competed in the André the Giant Memorial Battle Royal, again failing to win the match.
 As part of the Superstar Shake-up, both Dallas and Axel were moved to the SmackDown brand.
 On the April 30 episode of SmackDown, The B-Team formed a brief alliance with Shane McMahon, thus turning heel once again.
 On the September 3 episode of SmackDown, Dallas became the WWE 24/7 Champion by pinning Drake Maverick on the backstage area thanks to the help of Axel, only to lose it to Maverick again some minutes later.
 The B-Team's final televised match was at Crown Jewel on October 31, where they failed to win the tag team turmoil match.
 On the November 15 episode of SmackDown, Dallas and Axel were attacked by Braun Strowman, this would the team's final appearance in WWE.

 In December, Dallas asked WWE for time off, which was granted and he also suffered a neck injury which prevented him from working in the ring.
 On the February 28, 2020 episode of SmackDown, Axel was defeated by Daniel Bryan, in what would be his final appearance in WWE.
-On April 30, Axel was released from his WWE contract due to budget cuts stemming from the COVID-19 pandemic.
-Dallas was also released on April 15, 2021, after over a year of absence.
+The team disbanded on April 30, 2020 as Axel was released from his WWE contract due to budget cuts stemming from the COVID-19 pandemic and Dallas was also released on April 15, 2021, after over a year of absence; but Axel was rehired for a brief period in 2022 while Dallas returned to the company that same year in which he was then repackaged as Uncle Howdy, who then became part of The Wyatt Sicks stable.